 The key to the best security is a connection between both

 Cameras and guarding are not stand-alone items, both come with various advantages and serious disadvantages.
-In order to create a better solution, a combination of tech-focused and human-focused security would be the best option to choose.
+In order to create a better solution, a combination of security technology and human-focused security would be the best option to choose.

 Traditionally, hiring a security guard was the best option for those looking to protect their business.
 However, CCTV is becoming a more appealing choice due to cost-effectiveness, advances in detection technology, and improved response times.
 For a CCTV system to be fully effective in crime prevention it must include the human element with guarding, mobile security, or on/off-site live video monitoring behind it.

 CCTV surveillance systems are convenient technological options for security monitoring, with even the entry-level version of a CCTV providing video logs of daily activities within your premise.
 Just the visibility of a surveillance camera is enough to make burglars think twice.
 The most sophisticated CCTV systems can have remote monitoring, audio warnings, and motion detection, reducing the number of false alarms.